-David Borrink designs The Old Schoolhouse® Magazine and has been part of TOS for three years.
-He met his wife, Sallie, online, and 15 years later they are still best friends.
-David and Sallie started their homeschooling journey this year when their only daughter, Caroline, started kindergarten.
-David has worked in graphic design for more than 25 years, starting in the corporate setting and then for the past 11 years in his own home business, Arts & Letters, which he runs with Sallie .
-David likes to spend time with his wife and daughter, read historical biographies, collect old road maps, drink cinnamon dolce lattes, and play with his daughter and her vast collection of stuffed animals.
+David Borrink designs The Old Schoolhouse® Magazine.
+He met his wife, Sallie, online, and twenty-five years later they are still best friends.
+David and Sallie started their homeschooling journey when their only daughter, Caroline, started kindergarten, and now they're entering the "high school years."
+David has worked in graphic design for more than thirty-five years, starting in the corporate setting and then for the past twenty years in his own home business, which he runs with Sallie .
 David says his mission at TOS "is to make everyone look good.
-I want my design and work ethic to glorify Christ so that everyone is promoted and encouraged, whether it be the authors, staff, or the reader.
-It’s all about them.”
+I want my design and work ethic to glorify Christ so that everyone is promoted and encouraged, whether it be the authors, staff, advertisers, or the reader."

-Jane Brockway has been married to her husband for 22 years, and they have two children, one of whom has Asperger’s syndrome and ADHD.
+Jane Brockway has been married to her husband for twenty-nine years, and they have two children, the oldest has graduated from college and the youngest is in her senior year in college.
 She has homeschooled since the older child was 4.
-She has a Master’s degree in computer science and works on the production side of TOS doing things like ensuring links work and placing videos.
+She has a master’s degree in computer science and works on the production side of TOS doing things like ensuring links work and placing videos.
 She worked as a programmer prior to having children, and has since worked as an adjunct instructor at universities in town.
 She loves music and plays both piano and saxophone.

 Kathleen Conway - Editorial Assistant to Senior Editor